agriyakhetarpal/hugo-python-distributions/README.md

 ##### Windows

-First, install [Zig](https://ziglang.org/download/) on your Windows machine, and set these environment variables prior to installing the package:
+Set these environment variables prior to installing the package:

 Say, on an `amd64` Windows machine: